-Truly Green Mosquito Control
+Mosquito Control and Bites

-What is summer without the high pitched sound of mosquitoes flying around your ears.
+What is summer without the high-pitched sound of mosquitoes flying around your ears.
 You know the sound and you go for the knockout punch.
 Smack!

 Mosquitoes belong to a family of flies called the Culicidae.
 Not all species suck blood, but many of those that do can transmit diseases, including West Nile virus and yellow fever.
 Even disease-free mosquitoes are irritating because of their saliva, which causes an allergic reaction in the form of an itchy red bump.